f5devcentral/tmos-cloudinit/README.md

 There are implicit declarations of the TMM inteface names to use for the data plane default route and the configuration synchronization interfaces.
 If these declarations are omitted, the module will attempt to assign them dynamically based on available network configuration data.

-This module creates initialization scripts containing TMOS `tmsh` commands to fulfill the specified configurations.
+This module creates initialization scripts containing TMOS `tmsh` commands to fulfil the specified configurations.
 The generated initialization scripts are created in the `/opt/cloud/tmos_dhcpv4_tmm` directory on the device.

 This cloudinit module optionally composes f5-declarative-onboarding declarations in the `/var/lib/cloud/f5-declarative-onboarding` directory.
 This declaration is in JSON format.